UePG-21/facvae/README.md

 ### 3.5. factor_encoder.py
 `FactorEncoder` extracts posterior factors `z_post`, a random vector following the independent Gaussian distribution, which can be described by the mean `mu_post` and the standard deviation `sigma_post`, from hidden features `e` and stock returns `y`.
+`PortfolioLayer` dynamically re-weights the portfolios on the basis of stock hidden features `e`.
+`MappingLayer` maps `y_p` as the portfolio returns to the distribution of posterior factor returns `z_post`.

 ### 3.6. factor_decoder.py
 `FactorDecoder` calculates predicted stock returns `y_hat`, a random vector following the Gaussian distribution, which can be described by the mean `mu_y` and the covariance matrix `Sigma_y`, from distribution parameters of factor returns `z` (could be `z_post` or `z_prior`) and hidden features `e`.
+`AlphaLayer` outputs idiosyncratic returns `alpha` from the hidden features `e`.
+`BetaLayer` calculates factor exposures `beta` from hidden feautres `e`.

 ### 3.7. factor_predictor.py
 `FactorPredictor` extracts prior factor returns `z_prior`, a random vector following the independent Gaussian distribution, which can be described by the mean `mu_prior` and the standard deviation `sigma_prior`, from hidden features `e`.
+`MultiheadGlobalAttention` implements a specific type of multi-head global attention.

 ## 4. Example